 ---|---|---|---|---|

-HPWHs face many barriers but these barriers are mostly due to market and installation practices, not shortcomings in the technology itself.
+HPWHs face many barriers, but most of them are due to market and installation practices, not shortcomings in the technology itself.
 HPWHs have installation challenges and operational features not found in common gas storage alternatives that can make fuel-switching challenging:

 CalNEXT expects to take on most or all of the work and cost burden.